Using Symbolic Modelling as a

 part of this process as it unfolds over the coming months.

 ROLE DEFINITION & SKILL ANALYSIS

-James Lawley, Louise Oram and Laura Ewing conducted a study into the role of Clinical Project Directors (CPDs) in
+James Lawley, Louise Oram and Laura Ewing conducted a study into the role of Clinical Program Directors (CPDs) in

-a large pharmaceutical company.
+a large pharmaceutical company in 2003.
 Each CPD headed a multi-national

 project team in the development and implementation of a strategic and

 operational plan for clinical trials, the approvals process and the